Proton Calendar - Privacy policy

 This sub-policy is an integral part of the Proton Privacy Policy.
 It details the data processing activities specifically related to the creation and activity of your Proton Account when you use Proton Calendar.

-2.2.5 Data storage: All servers used in connection with the provision of the Service are wholly owned and operated by the Company or its subsidiaries.
-Only employees of the Company have physical or other access to the servers.
-Data is always stored in encrypted format on our servers, which are exclusively located in Switzerland and Germany under the protection of some of the world's strictest privacy laws.
+Data Security: All servers used in connection with the provision of the Services are wholly owned and operated by Proton or our subsidiaries.
+Access to our infrastructure and servers is tightly controlled: only employees of Proton have physical or other access to the servers.
+Data is always stored in encrypted format on our servers, which are exclusively located in Switzerland or Germany, under the protection of some of the world's strongest privacy laws.
 Offline backups, which may be stored periodically, are also encrypted.
 We cannot decrypt any user encrypted content on either the production servers or in the backups.
 Backups are kept for up to 30 days.